 Home trip Detail 14 Days Everest Base Camp Trekking

 14 DAYS EVEREST BASE CAMP TREKKING

-14 DAYS With eight of the world’s ten highest peaks, Nepal is renowned for its spectacular mountain vistas.
-Ever since the days of early climbing expeditions, Mount Everest, standing at 8,848m has had a lure of its own,drawing avid climbers and trekkers to gaze on its magnificence.Your journey through this majestic region will immerse you in the vibrant local culture and traditions, colourful festivals and monasteries, picturesque villages and the gentle spirit of the Sherpa people.
+14 DAYS With eight of the world’s ten highest peaks.
+Nepal is renowned for its spectacular mountain vistas.
+Ever since the days of early climbing expeditions, Mount Everest, standing at 8,848 m has had a lure of its own,drawing avid climbers and trekkers to gaze on its magnificence.Your journey through this majestic region will immerse you in the vibrant local culture and traditions, colorful festivals and monasteries, picturesque villages and the gentle spirit of the Sherpa people.